Match-Putt Game, Ryder Cup Style

 Match-Putt Game score sheet, tournament bracket score sheet and monthly score sheet

 Ryder Cup Format

-"Fourball" play is a match in which each member of the two-man teams plays their own ball.
+"Fourball" play is a match in which each member of the two-man team plays their own ball.
 Four balls are in play per hole with each of the four players competing.
 The team whose player has the lowest score on that hole wins the hole.
 Should players from each team tie for the best score, the hole is halved.

 "Foursomes" play is a match where two golfers play together against two other golfers and each team plays one ball.
-The golfers play alternate shots (player A hits tee shot, player B hits second shot, etc.) until the hole is played out.
+The golfers play alternate shots (player A hits tee shot, player B hits the second shot, etc.) until the hole is played out.
 Team members alternate playing the tee shots, with one golfer hitting the tee shot on odd-numbered holes, and the other hitting the tee shot on the even-numbered holes.
 The team with the better score wins the hole.
 Should the two teams tie for best score, the hole is halved.

 Teams and Pairings can be set by team Captains or drawing numbers.